Persephone, the robot guide, leads visitors in a Greek cave

 “It was surprising for me.
 I’ve never experienced such a thing.
 Actually, honestly, I prefer a live guide, but it’s interesting doing it this way.
 And I like the pace of the robot.
 It goes slower, so I can look around,” said Patrick Markes, a Czech visitor.

-Markes listened to the first three stops from the robοt in his native language and the rest in English from a human tour guide.
+Markes listened to the first three stops from the robot in his native language and the rest in English from a human tour guide.

 “I should thank Persephone, our robot, she said very fine things,” said Christos Tenis, a Greek visitor.
 “I’m impressed by the cave.
 Of course, we had a flawless (human) guide, she explained many things.
 I’m very impressed.”